Michelle Chen

 Michelle Chen Yanxi, born Chen Mei-hsuan, is a Taiwanese actress and singer.
 Chen rose to fame for her role in the 2011 film You Are the Apple of My Eye, which broke box office records for Taiwanese films in mainland China, Taiwan, Hong Kong and Singapore.
-Her other notable works include films Hear Me (2009), Badges of Fury (2013), Pali Road (2015), as well as TV series The Romance of the Condor Heroes (2014), Teresa Teng (2024), and The Legend of Zang Hai (2025).
+Her other notable works include films Hear Me (2009), Badges of Fury (2013), Pali Road (2015), as well as TV series The Romance of the Condor Heroes (2014), Teresa Teng (2024), and Sniper Butterfly (2025).

 Early life and education

 Chen was born and raised in Taipei.
 She has an older sister.
 After middle school, she attended the college-preparatory school Southwestern Academy in San Marino, California.
 She graduated from the University of Southern California with a Bachelor of Science in business administration in 2005.

 In 2006, while visiting family in Taiwan, Chen caught the eye of producer and manager Angie Chai (柴智屏).
 Chen wanted to break into music at the time, but due to the slow growth of the industry, was persuaded instead by Chai to start her career in acting.